CSURF Research Supplies Awards

 - Allowable costs include supplies inextricably bound to the conduct of the project.

 - Unallowable costs include: printing or binding of honors project paper, travel expenses, student salary, secretarial support, faculty salary, expenses associated with completing degree requirements or meeting licensing/certification requirements, and attendance at conferences, meetings, or symposia.

 - All requested costs are to be detailed and justified in the budget and budget narrative.

 - This is only for “new” supplies for the honors or DIS project.
 We are not able to reimburse costs already incurred by the department or the student.

-Deadline: Either a hard copy or an electronic copy (PDF) must be submitted to the Honors Office or emailed to email@example.com by September 30 for Fall Awards and by January 31 for Spring Awards.
+Deadline: Please submit both a hard copy with approval signatures to the Honors Office (second floor Randall Library) and an electronic copy (PDF) to email@example.com by September 30 for Fall Awards and by February 10 for Spring Awards.
 Applications will be reviewed and decisions made as soon as possible.

 The application must include the following: